bherbst/bryanherbst.com/_posts/2025-06-12-compose-autofill-update.md

 ![Text field context menu with Autofill option](/public/assets/posts/compose_autofill_2/autofilled_highlight.png){:height="200px"}

 This works out-of-the-box if you use the `TextField` with the `state: TextFieldState` overload.
-It _should_ work for the `value` overloads as well but [there is a bug](https://issuetracker.google.com/issues/424384055) and the highlight draws behind the field.
+It _should_ work for the `value` overloads as well but [there is a bug](https://issuetracker.google.com/issues/424384055) and the highlight draws behind the field. _Update: this bug has been fixed in AOSP and should be available in a new Material release soon!_

 ## Fixed: Text context menu support
 The old implementation didn't support showing an "autofill" option in the context menu.
 It does now!
 This allows users to manually trigger autofill when needed.